 Prairie College wishes to honour and recognize three alumni who personify Prairie’s values and have translated their educational experience into distinguished achievement in Christian ministry or the professional world.

-One alumnus will be recognized in each of the following areas:
+One alumnus (or a married couple) will be recognized in each of the following areas:

 - Lifelong Christian Ministry

 - Integration of Christian Faith and Professional Achievement

 - Early Career Excellence – an individual who is 40 years of age or younger

 - Be a graduate of one of Prairie’s schools.